CoDeyooo/CoDeyooo/README.md

 - 👋 Hi, I’m @CoDeyooo
-- 👀 I’m interested in Web, Game and App development
+- 👀 I’m interested in Game, Web and App development
 - 🌱 I’m currently learning Unity
 - 💞️ I’m currently looking to collaborate on Unity or Unreal Engine projects
 - 📫 How to reach me - https://www.linkedin.com/in/terziyskideyan/